openwashdata-dev/prop-eth-ord-explore-02-openwashdata/proposal.md

 Health Engineering group at ETH Zurich as a pioneer in open data and open code within WASH sector.
-Together with our partners, we aim to introduce ORD practices (e.g. Data Management Strategy & Data Management Plans) to the WASH sector
+Together with our partners, we aim to introduce ORD practices (e.g. Data Management Strategy & Data Management Plans) to the WASH sector.

+In addition to these two core data stewards, we will identify graduates of our first “data science for openwashdata” course to become part of the data stewardship network, limiting it to six individuals in total for the beginning year.

-### UKZN WASH R&D Center
+#### UKZN WASH R&D Center

-Established in 1971, the Water, Sanitation & Hygiene Research & Development Centre (WASH R&D Centre) at the University of KwaZulu-Natal in Durban, South Africa, is a transdisciplinary research and development hub.
-Formerly known as the Pollution Research Group, the centre has become a leader in WASH R&D, providing a platform for testing innovative sanitation solutions for both local and international service providers.
-Both, Prof. Elizabeth Tilley and Open Science Specialist Lars Schöbitz have spend time at the the Centre as researchers between 2011 and 2015, enabling a long lasting relationship build on trust and mutuality.
+Established in the 1970s, the Water, Sanitation & Hygiene Research & Development Centre (WASH R&D Centre) at the University of KwaZulu-Natal in Durban, South Africa, is a transdisciplinary research and development hub.
+Formerly known as the Pollution Research Group, the Centre has become a leader in WASH R&D, providing a platform for testing innovative sanitation solutions for both local and international service providers and technology developers.
+Both, Prof. Elizabeth Tilley and Open Science Specialist Lars Schöbitz have spent time at the Centre as researchers between 2011 and 2015, enabling a long lasting relationship built on trust and mutuality.

-One of the centre’s key initiatives is the Sanitation Prototype Field-Testing Platform.
-This platform is designed to expose sanitation technologies to real-world conditions early in their development.
-It achieves this by testing prototypes in informal settlements and rural households in Durban, South Africa.
-From 2017 to 2020, nearly 20 prototype technologies were tested on this platform.
+One of the Centre’s key initiatives from 2017 to 2023 was the Sanitation Engineering Field-Testing (EFT) Platform.
+This platform was designed to expose sanitation technologies to real-world conditions early in their development.
+It achieved this by testing prototypes in informal settlements and rural households in Durban, South Africa.
+From 2017 to 2020, nearly 20 prototype technologies were tested on this platform

 The platform is a result of a multidisciplinary partnership involving university partners, local consultancy firm Khanyisa Projects, and the local eThekwini Municipality’s Water and Sanitation Unit (EWS).
-On a national level, the work was supported by the Water Research Commission (WRC) and financially backed by the Bill and Melinda Gates Foundation (BMGF).
+On a national level, the work was supported by the Water Research Commission (WRC) and financially backed by the Bill & Melinda Gates Foundation (BMGF).
 Drawing from the experiences of prototyping various sanitation technologies, the South African Sanitation Technology Enterprise Programme (SASTEP) was established.
-The programme was created by the Water Research Commission (WRC) in partnership with the Department of Science and Innovation (DSI), and the Bill and Melinda Gates Foundation (BMGF), with support from the Department of Water and Sanitation (DWS).
-The WASH R&D Centre serves as the research partner for the implementation of the programme.

-Drawing from the experiences of prototyping various sanitation technologies, the South African Sanitation Technology Enterprise Programme (SASTEP) was established.
-The programme was created by the Water Research Commission (WRC) in partnership with the Department of Science and Innovation (DSI), and the Bill and Melinda Gates Foundation (BMGF), with support from the Department of Water and Sanitation (DWS).
+The programme was created by the Water Research Commission (WRC) in partnership with the Department of Science and Innovation (DSI), and the Bill & Melinda Gates Foundation (BMGF), with support from the Department of Water and Sanitation (DWS).
-The WASH R&D Centre serves as the research partner for the implementation of the programme.
+The WASH R&D Centre serves as the research partner for the implementation of the programme, utilizing the systems established under the EFT platform.

-Over the years, the WASH R&D Centre has amassed a significant amount of data, including data from the Sanitation Prototype Field-Testing Platform and the broader research community.
-This data is currently stored in various locations, such as the university’s network drives, the university’s data repository, and on the personal computers of researchers, without a holistic data management strategy.
+Over the years, the WASH R&D Centre has amassed a significant amount of data on WASH related topics, including data from the EFT Platform and the broader research community.
+This data is currently stored in various locations, such as the university’s network drives, the university’s data repository, the technology developers’ systems and on the personal computers of researchers, without a holistic data management strategy.
 While open access journal publications from the research are available, the data is not openly published and is not easily accessible to the research community.

-### BASEflow Malawi
+#### BASEflow Malawi

 BASEflow, a Malawian social enterprise established in 2017, is dedicated to enhancing water security in the country.
 Operating from Blantyre,